- Role-based, attribute-based, & just-in-time access to infrastructure

 As you work through the rigorous SOC 2 requirements, it is easy to get tunnel vision because so much of your work focuses on protecting your customers and their information.
 But what about the vendors you work with?
-Do you have a third-party IT vendor management strategy to address the risks they bring to your organization?
+Do you have a third-party IT vendor management policy to address the risks they bring to your organization?

 Unfortunately, vendors are a huge entry point for hackers that is often overlooked in risk management.
 Most companies don’t even know the number of vendors that have access to their data and what the vendor’s employees are doing in their network.
-The purpose of the IT Vendor Management Policy is to identify which vendors put your business at risk, and then define controls to minimize those risks.
-This includes so much more than service levels, management process and contract management.
+The purpose of the IT Vendor Management Policy is to identify which vendors put your business at risk and then define controls to minimize those risks.
+This includes so much more than service levels, management processes, and contract management.
 It goes back to your core business requirements and why they have access at all to the data in each of your business units.

 IT services vendors are generally very good at assuring you their product or service is like oxygen - you can’t live without it!
 They will throw around a lot of acronyms and buzzwords like “next-gen” in hopes of dazzling you into signing on the dotted line.
 Resist that temptation for now, and instead create a template with questions to help you do the proper amount of due diligence and select the right vendors.
 Sample questions include:

 - What happens if your system stops working?
 How does this impact your product or service?

 - Have you completed a SOC 2 certification?

 - How will your service help your organization achieve its business goals?

 After completing the questionnaire, read through it and ask yourself, “Does the vendor clearly understand their responsibilities?
 And do we, as the company, fully understand ours?”
 If you can’t confidently answer “yes” to both questions, you may need to ask more questions.
 When all the data is gathered, put all the answers side by side so you can make a well-informed decision on which IT services vendor to choose.